What is WorkWise?

 • has long tails;

-• ties small businesses to the job creation trend in our jobs-starved economy;
+• ties small businesses to the job-creation trend in our jobs-starved economy; and

 See the award-winning site of The Knoxville News Sentinel, which launched the column.